RGunasekaran21249030/Ragunath.Gunasekaran/index.md

 [Github Location](https://github.com/RGunasekaran21249030/DSC520-new/tree/master/assignments/Final%20Project)

-When I started this project, I learned that Avocado became America’s new favorite fruit and It is a “superfood”.
-Hass Avocado Board (HAB) helps to increase the consumption of Avocados.
-The study shows that Avocado Consumption per capita in the 90’s was 1.6 lbs but per capita is increased, as of 2017, Avocado Consumption per capita is 7.1 lbs.

 My Project intends to thoroughly exploratory data analysis of the avocado prices increase along with customer behavior.
 The Data comes from Kaggle which is provided by Hass Avocado Board website compiled into a one CSV file and the data contains from 2015 to 2018 Avocado Purchases in the USA.
 The Project also tries to analyze the price elasticity of demand and find the comparison of conventional and organic avocados since Organic consumption is increasing in recent days.

 This project developed by using R Programming.
 Also I have used various stastics related regression Linear, Multi-Linear Techniques and various visulization techniques.